LienM/recpack/doc/source/guides.create_algorithm.rst

         return results.tocsr()

-And there we go, another algorithm ready for use in evaluation.
+Here we go, another algorithm ready for use in evaluation!

 .. _guides-algorithms-svd: